-Common in pets, but can be found in humans, primrose poisoning includes symptoms, such as vomiting, diarrhea, an upset stomach, eye irritation, and gastrointestinal inflammation.
+Common in pets, but found in humans, primrose poisoning includes symptoms, such as vomiting, diarrhea, an upset stomach, eye irritation, and gastrointestinal inflammation.

-It is important to know when not to consume evening primrose or use products that contain evening primrose.
+It’s important to know when not to consume evening primrose or use products that contain it.

-If you are pregnant and or breastfeeding, or know someone who is pregnant and or breastfeeding, it is advisable to not consume or use evening primrose.
+If you are pregnant or breastfeeding, or know someone who is pregnant and or breastfeeding, you or they should definitely not consume or use evening primrose.
 It is also advisable to not consume or use evening primrose if you, or someone you know, has a blood or bleeding condition, such as a blood clotting disorder.